marxarelli/blubber/README.md

-The Docker community has responded to this need by implementing [multi-stage builds](https://github.com/moby/moby/pull/32063) and Blubber makes use of this with its `artifacts` configuration property.
+The Docker community has responded to this need by implementing [multi-stage builds](https://github.com/moby/moby/pull/32063) and Blubber makes use of this with its `copies` configuration property.

-In the example configuration, the `production` variant declares artifacts to be copied over from the result of building the `test` image.
+In the example configuration, the `production` variant declares artifacts to be copied over from the result of building the `prep` image.

 ## Usage